-By default, the cluster is assigned the same name as that specified through the --resource-name parameter.
-Alternatively, you can manually specify a different name with the --cluster-name liqoctl flag.
+The name of the cluster will be equal to the one specified in the --resource-name parameter.
+Alternatively, you can manually set a different name with the --cluster-name liqoctl flag.

 If you are running an AKS private cluster, you may need to set the --disable-api-server-sanity-check liqoctl flag, since the API Server in your kubeconfig may be different from the one retrieved from the Azure APIs.